SFS2X Docs / GettingStarted / bluebox

 The BlueBox service depends on the HTTP server provided with SmartFoxServer 2X, which is active by default and therefore there's no extra step required to have this feature ready to work.
 As soon as the server is running any client will be able to connect both via the default TCP port (9933) or BlueBox (port 8080).

-The only settings you need are located on the client side, in the external client config file or via the equivalent ConfigData object.
+The only requried settings are located on the client side, in the external client config file or via the equivalent ConfigData object.

 <SmartFoxConfig> <!-- Mandatory Settings --> <ip>192.168.0.16</ip> <port>9932</port> <zone>Test</zone> <!-- End Mandatory Settings --> <debug>true</debug> <httpPort>8080</httpPort> <useBlueBox>true</useBlueBox> <blueBoxPollingRate>500</blueBoxPollingRate> </SmartFoxConfig>

-The last three settings that you see are specific for the BlueBox:
+The last three settings in the XML above are specific to the BlueBox:

 - httpPort: indicates the the port of the Jetty webserver;

 - useBlueBox: toggles the option to connect to the BlueBox if sockets are not available;

 - blueBoxPollingRate: controls the pause between multiple ping requests; the default value is already ideal for 99% of the situations, while for fast real-time action you can experiment with smaller values (250-300).
 We don't really recommend to use values below 150ms.